Private Foundations

 • One-Third Support Test — An organization will qualify as public supported if it typically receives at least one-third (33.3%) of its total support from sources qualifying as public support.

 • Facts and Circumstances Test — If your organization receives more than 10 percent, but less than 33-1/3 percent, of its support from the general public or a governmental unit, your organization may attempt to qualify as a public charity if it can establish that, under all the facts and circumstances, it normally receives a substantial part of its support from governmental units or the general public.
 To establish this support, your organization should provide on Part IV of the Schedule A, a description of the facts and circumstances which establish that your organization is in the nature of an organization that is publicly supported.
 Regulations section 1.170A-9T(f)(3) discusses pertinent facts and circumstances.
-See the regulations at the following website: Code of Federal Regulations section 1.170A-9T(f)(3)
+For all the legalese, see the Code of Federal Regulations section 1.170A-9T(f)(3)

 ONE-THIRD SUPPORT TEST